Innovative Advanced Lead Batteries

 DOE Energy Storage Grand Challenge

-What if the life cycle of a lead battery could increase by one-third?
-That’s one of many performance metrics the lead battery industry is pursing, with help from the U.S. Department of Energy’s (DOE) quest to ramp up manufacturing capability so that the U.S. demand for energy storage can be filled by domestic sources by 2030.
+What if the lifecycle of a lead battery could increase by one-third?
+That’s one of many performance metrics the lead battery industry is pursuing, with help from the U.S. Department of Energy (DOE).
+It’s on a quest to ramp up manufacturing capability so that the U.S. demand for energy storage can be met by domestic sources by 2030.

-To chart the way, the lead battery industry’s executive summary identifies clear performance targets and collaborative research areas for lead battery technology.
+See the Roadmap: The lead battery industry’s executive summary identifies clear performance targets and collaborative research areas for lead battery technology.
 Each will position the industry for exciting partnerships that maximize a lead battery’s full potential.

 Battery Innovation with Argonne National Lab